ziqiaow/PGS-TRI/README.md

 # PGS x factor(E_sim_bin)1 -0.09540741 0.13803817 -0.6911669 0.4894606688
 # PGS x E_sim_norm          0.06266047 0.06394153  0.9799652 0.3271033111
 ```
+The original simulated data for PGS main effect was 0.4 and no interaction effect with E.

 Print running time.
 ```